t0pd4wn/loco.sh/README.md

 ## Profiles

+***Loco.sh*** is based on *profiles* that centralizes configurations for a specific user or user type, accross one or more operating systems, and *actions* which run workflows on top of these *profiles*.

 *Profiles* are made of a YAML file, dotfiles, scripts and other assets.
 They are all optional and independant from each others.

 - folder structure: ```./profiles/```